-The prices of the toilet and business investment are p_s and p_e respectively, while the price of the consumption good is normalised to 1.
-For simplicity, households can invest in at most one unit each of the toilet, and business investment.
+each of the toilet, and business investment.
 No household in our data reports owning more than one toilet, making this a reasonable assumption for toilet investments.
-Owning a toilet yields a return of γ , which captures both the monetary gains (e.g. reduced health expenditures due to better health) and the monetary value of (non-monetary) benefits such as improved convenience and safety.
+Owning a toilet yields a return of γ , which captures both the monetary gains (e.g. reduced health expenditures due to better health) and the monetary value of other benefits such as improved convenience and safety.
 The business investment yields a return of θ .
-The returns to both goods are non-stochastic and accrue in the period after the investments are made.
-The time gap between making the investment decision and when the returns are realised captures the time needed to 'build' the investment.
+The returns to both goods are non-stochastic and accrue in the period after an investment is made.
+The time gap between making the investment decision and the realization of returns captures the time needed to 'build' the investment.

-The household cannot save, but has access to some labelled loans.
-Initially, prior to the intervention roll-out, it can borrow a (labelled) business loan, denoted b_e , at an interest rate of r_e ; $0 < r_e < 1$, with a maximum amount of b_e^{max} .
+The household cannot save, but has access to labelled loans.
+Prior to the intervention roll-out, it can borrow a (labelled) business loan, denoted b_e , at an interest rate of r_e ; $0 < r_e < 1$, with a maximum amount of b_e^{max} .
 Later, a (labelled) sanitation loan, denoted b_s is made available to households at an interest rate of r_s ; $0 < r_s < 1$.
-In line with the intervention studied, we assume $r_s < r_e$.
+In line with the intervention, we assume $r_s < r_e$.

-Loan Labels: A novel feature of the model is to allow households to be sensitive to loan labels, which could influence borrowing and investment decisions for a number of reasons: first, households might believe (correctly or incorrectly) that the lender will punish loan misuse by preventing access to future loans.
-Relatedly, they may (potentially incorrectly) believe that appropriate loan use, similar to high repayment rates, will enhance their reputation with the lender leading to continued access to finance and potentially larger and cheaper loans in the future.
-Second, individuals might use mental accounts to manage their finances, and may assign sources of money to different expenditures according to associated labels (Thaler, 1999).
-A (labelled) business loan would thus be earmarked for the business investment, and would be unavailable for other expenditures.
+Loan Labels.
+A novel feature of the model is to allow households to be sensitive to loan labels.
+These could influence borrowing and investment decisions for a number of reasons: first, households might believe (potentially incorrectly) that the lender will punish loan misuse by preventing access to future loans.
+Relatedly, they may believe (potentially incorrectly) that appropriate loan use, similar to high repayment rates, will enhance their reputation with the lender leading to continued access to finance and possibly larger and cheaper loans in the future.
+Second, individuals might use mental accounts to manage their finances, and thus assign sources of money to different expenditures according to associated labels (Thaler, 1999).
+A (labelled) business loan would therefore be earmarked for the business investment and be considered unavailable for other expenditures.

-Households might thus experience a disutility if they take a labelled loan and divert it to some other purpose.
-We thus model households' sensitivity to loan labels as a disutility, denoted by κ , experienced in the period when the loan is taken, if a labelled loan is diverted to another purpose.
-We allow the disutility to increase with loan size, which captures the fact that households might perceive stronger enforcement of loan use, or a higher reputation boost, for larger loans. .
-A household that borrows b_e that is diverted away from a business investment will face a disutility κb_e , where $\kappa \ge 0$. $\kappa = 0$ when the household is insensitive to the loan label.27 This formulation is similar to Benabou and Tirole [2004], Koch and Nafziger [2016] and Hastings and Shapiro [2018].
+For these reasons, diverting a loan to a purpose other than the one intended by the label would yield a disutility to the household.
+We model households' sensitivity to loan labels as a disutility, κ , experienced in the period when the loan is taken, if a labelled loan is diverted to another purpose.
+We allow the disutility to increase with loan size, which captures the fact that households might perceive stronger enforcement of loan use, or a higher reputation boost, for larger loans.
+A household that borrows b_e and diverts it away from a business investment will face a disutility κb_e , where $\kappa \geq 0$. $\kappa = 0$ when the household is insensitive to the loan label.35 This formulation is similar to Benabou and Tirole [2004], Koch and Nafziger [2016] and Hastings and Shapiro [2018].